brave/ledger/documentation/Ledger-Practicals.md

 On success,
-the client makes the `GET /v1/wallet/{paymentId}` request to see if the its wallet has sufficient funds, and, if so, to receive an unsigned transaction to effect funds transfer from the wallet to an escrow account:
+the client makes the `GET /v1/wallet/{paymentId}` request to see if the its wallet has sufficient funds, and, if so, to receive an unsigned transaction to effect funds transfer from the wallet to a settlement account:

     <<< GET /v1/wallet/e43bc29a-7048-486c-b75b-6c4970b4ce2a?refresh=true&amount=5&currency=USD
     <<< content-type: application/json; charset=utf-8